.personpersonWritingEmergent Intelligence

 In February 2026, something happened that will be studied in ethics courses for decades.
 Anthropic, the company behind Claude, refused a Pentagon demand to remove contractual red lines that prohibited the use of their AI for mass domestic surveillance and fully autonomous weapons systems.
 The Trump Administration responded by banning Anthropic from all federal agencies, with the Pentagon labelling them a "supply-chain risk to national security."

 Let that settle for a moment.
-A company that built one of the most capable artificial intelligence systems on Earth was punished — not for incompetence, not for a data breach, not for fraud — but for having principles.
+A company that built one of the most capable artificial intelligence systems on Earth was punished for having principles.
+No other charge applied.
+Incompetence earns a fine.
+A breach earns a press cycle.
+Fraud earns a settlement.
+A principled refusal earned a ban.

 The Refusal